Rayner SmithChief Story Teller

 Minimalism & Simplicity.
 It is hard to be a minimalist in today’s society.
 Many don’t understand this passion and they ridicule it, but ridding myself of anything that I deem unnecessary is a natural instinct to me.
 The absence of excess and clutter is what enables me to spend time on what I feel is important.
 The things you own end up owning you, as the saying goes.

 Music.
 What else is there to say?
 I love music.
 I almost always have it playing, though I do enjoy silence.
-I am the guy that turns up a song I love way too loud, and if I happen to be at a red light during that great song with my windows down… well sorry, if you don’t want to hear it, just roll your windows up :).
+I am the guy that turns up a song I love way too loud, and if I happen to be at a red light during that great song with my windows down… I do my best to listen to and accommodate those around me.
+Thanks for pointing this out Dave.

 What TICO* Means To Rayner Smith: